-This guide walks through exactly how Medicare and TennCare differ, what each one pays for in 2026, who qualifies for both, and how the two programs coordinate when you have both.
+This guide explains how Medicare and TennCare differ, what each one pays for in 2026, who qualifies for both, and how the two programs coordinate when you have both.

 In This Guide